 Back to overview: France

-With an average of 3616 traffic fatalities per year (2012 - 2019), road traffic in France is considered relatively safe.
+With an average of 3621 traffic fatalities per year (2012 - 2019), road traffic in France is considered relatively safe.
 This corresponds to around 4.3 accident fatalities per 5.4 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.1 worldwide.
+By comparison, this figure is 12.2 in the USA and 17.1 worldwide.

 In France, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
 Oncoming traffic comes toward you on the left side.
-This rule was introduced at the end of the 18th century during the Napoleonic Wars.
+This regulation was enforced in January 1st, 1970.
 Here you can also find an overview of all countries with left-hand traffic.

 |total||per 1 mio|